xunmi1/light-print/README.md

 import lightPrint from 'light-print';

 lightPrint('#id', { mediaPrintStyle: '@page { size: A4 portrait }' }).then(() => {
-  // do something when exiting the print window.
+  // do something when exiting the print dialog.
 });
 ```